Kong/docs.konghq.com/app/enterprise/2.2.x/developer-portal/administration/application-registration/enable-application-registration.md

 ---

 ## Introduction
-Applications allow registered developers on Kong Developer Portal to authenticate with OAuth2 against a Service on Kong.
+Application Registration allows registered developers on the Kong Developer Portal to authenticate with OAuth2 against a Service on Kong.
 Either Kong or an external identity provider admins can selectively admit access to Services using Kong Manager.

 ## Prerequisites
-* {{site.ee_product_name}} is installed, version 2.1.0.0 or newer.
+* {{site.ee_product_name}} is installed, version 2.1.0.0 or later.
+If you plan to use key authentication, version 2.2.1.0 or later.
 * Developer Portal is enabled on the same Workspace as the Service.
 * The Service is created and enabled with HTTPS.
 * Authentication is enabled on the Developer Portal.
 * Logged in as an admin with read and write roles on applications, services, and developers.
-* The `portal_app_auth` configuration option is configured for your OAuth provider and strategy (`kong-oauth2` or `external-oauth2`).
+* The `portal_app_auth` configuration option is configured for your OAuth provider and strategy (`kong-oauth2` default or `external-oauth2`).
 See [Configure the Authorization Provider Strategy](/enterprise/{{page.kong_version}}/developer-portal/administration/application-registration/#portal-app-auth) for the Portal Application Registration plugin.
 * Authorization provider configured if using a supported third-party identity provider with the OIDC plugin: